 Chickens see color better than we do.
 So if you still have some old broken CDs in your recycle bin, they will surely love this colorful recycled toy!
 Simply hang it anywhere where they can reach it.
 You can also use broken ones by sticking the pieces to a softball.

-Chickens enjoy ‘work’, too!
-If you want to create your own compost they will gladly help.
-They will eat all the bugs and worms, and shred, turn and mix everything else!
-Definitely a win-win situation. 😉
+Chickens are known to be social creatures that enjoy the company of others, so it’s no surprise that they also enjoy a little ‘work’.
+If you want to create your own compost, they will gladly help.
+Chickens will eat all the bugs and worms, and shred, turn, and mix everything else!
+This is definitely a win-win situation for all involved.

-Dust baths are a way for chickens to stay clean.
-But aside from that it also serves as a venue for socializing and ‘playing’.
+Dust baths are a great way for chickens to stay clean.
+But aside from that, they also serve as a venue for socializing and ‘playing’.
+Dust baths are basically like chicken spa days, and who doesn’t love a good spa day?
 Read more about it here.

 We’ve shared the benefits of having a chicken run before, and this idea is definitely on this list.

 If you’re a chicken enthusiast, you know that there are endless benefits to having a chicken run.
 Not only does it provide your chickens with a safe and spacious area to roam, but it also gives them a chance to get some much-needed exercise.

 But did you know that you can also make a mini chicken run for your chicks?
 It’s a great way to let them get some fresh air and explore, without having to worry about them getting lost or getting into trouble.

 To make a mini chicken run for your chicks, simply cut the top off of a plastic container (like a milk jug or 2-litre soda bottle) and let them enjoy passing through it like little kids on a playground!
 It’s a